Leo Thompson: Background

 Born in Muriwai, Gisborne, New Zealand, Thompson is of Māori descent.
 He played rugby union as a youth, before being signed by the Canberra Raiders.

-Thompson is the identical twin brother of Chiefs Super Rugby player Tyrone Thompson.
+Thompson is the identical twin brother of Knights teammate Tyrone Thompson.

 Playing career

 Early years

 Thompson was a part of the Canberra Raiders' Jersey Flegg Cup team in 2020 and 2021.
 Ahead of the 2022 season, he signed a 2-year contract with the Newcastle Knights.

 2022

 In March, Thompson had his Knights contract upgraded from a development contract to a Top 30 contract, allowing him to join the NRL squad.
 In round 1 of the 2022 NRL season, he made his NRL debut for the Knights against the Sydney Roosters.

 In July, Thompson had his contract extended until the end of 2025.

+2023

+Thompson played a total of 25 matches for Newcastle in the 2023 NRL season as the club finished 5th on the table.
+Thompson played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.

+2024

+Thompson played 23 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
+He played in their elimination finals loss against North Queensland.

+2025

+On 3 January, Thompson signed a four-year deal to join the Canterbury-Bankstown Bulldogs from 2026 onwards.